 Opportunities

-- To reduce physical strain when doing repetitive manuel tasks (order picking, packing, loading and unloading, …).
-Physical strain can lead to physical ailments, reduced productivity, low motivation and finally absenteeism
+- To reduce physical strain during repetitive, manual tasks (order picking, packing, loading and unloading, …).
+Physical strain can lead to physical ailments, reduced productivity, low motivation, and even absenteeism

 - To support older operators with physically demanding tasks

-- To increase productivity of repetitive tasks and heavy lifting
+- To increase the productivity of repetitive tasks and heavy lifting